Explorateur des rapports pays par pays publiques

-The Locational Banking Statistics provided by the Bank for International Settlements (BIS) cover to date 48 jurisdictions with major international financial centres.
+The Locational Banking Statistics provided by the Bank for International Settlements (BIS) cover to date 48 jurisdictions with major international financial centres (British spelling in the paragraph above).
 In these countries, banks are required to report their foreign positions to the Central Bank, which shares them with the BIS in aggregate form.
 The locational banking statistics comprise quarterly bilateral data about the cross-border bank deposits of deposit holders from more than 200 countries.
 As most international financial flows are concentrated in the 48 reporting jurisdictions, the BIS estimates that the database captures around 95% of cross-border banking activities.
 Bilateral data can be broken down into ownership by banks and non-banks.
 The latter category includes cross-border deposits by companies and private households which are frequently used in research on individuals’ cross-border tax evasion.

 Advantages of the locational banking statistics include the high quality of the data and wide coverage incorporating many tax havens.
 A potential disadvantage for tax research is that deposits are allocated to counterparty countries based on immediate ownership and not to the country of residence of the ultimate owner.
 As tax evasion schemes sometimes involve several layers of shell companies registered in various jurisdictions, a significant share of tax haven deposits is owned by entities in other tax havens and cannot be traced back to the country of residence of the true beneficial owners.

 Access the data